Image Classification using PCA and LDA

 Examining the plot above, we can see a slight deviation from the

 line suggesting the principal components might not be mutivariate normal.
 As the values of the principal components include negative numbers, A Box-Cox transformation could not be applied.
-A Yeo-Johnson power transformation
+A Yeo-Johnson power transformation4

 was tested, though it did not improve appearance of normality in chi-square plots or the Royston normality test.

-However, the deviation is not intense and previous work
+However, the deviation is not intense and previous work5

 has shown that for image object recognition, LDA can achieve good performance even with possible non-normality.
 Therefore, I proceed with LDA as a classification tool in this analysis.